 Instructions

 - Pour the red wine into a large saucepan or pot over low heat.
-Keep it warm—do not boil.
+Do not let it boil.

 - Add the sliced orange, cloves, cinnamon sticks, star anise, and honey or sugar.

-- If using, stir in brandy or rum just before serving.
+- If using, add brandy or rum just before serving.

-- Taste and adjust sweetness or spices as needed, then strain to remove solids.
+- Taste and adjust sweetness or spice as needed.

 Notes/Tips